Play A Game About Science That Doesn’t Feel Like A Game About Science

 Each choice and action throughout the game helps improve their score in curiosity, creativity or communication points.

 When the game ends, the skills the player has used will be revealed along with their science style, showing how they could put their skills into action in the real world.

-The game isn’t super easy; it took us (an adult, an 8 year old and a 12 year old) four tries before we were able to find out what caused the power cut!
+The game isn’t super easy; it took us (an adult, an 8 year old and a teenager) four tries before we were able to find out what caused the power cut!